 - the Teatro Valle-Inclán, one of the base theatres of the National Drama Centre

 - the La Casa Encendida cultural center, has a wide variety of exhibitions, performances, art installations, and workshops.

 - The Tabacalera Cultural Center, located in the former tobacco factory

 - The Spanish Film Archive, to learn about the development of Spanish cinema.

 - Calle del Doctor Fourquet and Calle de Argumosa, popular streets to view murals and graffiti.

 Thanks to its multicultural population, the neighborhood has a diverse culinary scene.
 The dining options available in Lavapies are varied enough, with restaurants offering food from across the world include Indian, Pakistani, Middle Eastern, African, and Latin American.

 The Tapapiés festival takes full advantage of this smorgasbord of cultural cuisines, exhibiting live performances, catered by vendors blending their country’s traditional foods with the Spanish tradition of tapas.

-The primary feature of the Retiro district is El Retiro Park, a sprawling 125-hectare estate, boasting two palaces that have been converted into exhibition centres, a large artificial lake with the option to hire a rowboat and spend an afternoon on the water, and a number of statues, art installations and fountains, dotted around the area.
+Retiro Park boasts Crystal Palace that has been converted into exhibition centers, a large artificial lake (Estanque del Retiro) with the option to hire a rowboat and spend an afternoon on the water, and a number of statues, art installations, and fountains including the monument to King Alfonso VII.